NB-IoT in South Africa: Best Use-Cases, Limitations, and What to Choose Instead

 Best for

-- smart meters, telemetry sensors, alarms, simple asset trackers, panic buttons
+Smart meters, telemetry sensors, alarms, simple asset trackers, panic buttons

 Avoid if

-- you need high throughput, frequent uploads, or router-style connectivity
+You need high throughput, frequent uploads, or router-style connectivity

-Where NB-IoT shines (top use-cases)
+Where NB-IoT shines (Top use-cases)

 1) Smart metering and telemetry (water or power meters)